fapiro/EvaMultiplayer/README.md

 Don't download or compile (this is cut off free exampe, not complete).
-Simply for demostration purposes and view here in git.
+Simply for demonstration purposes and view here in git.

 This project is EvaMultiplayer Client example which uses:
  * EvaArchitecture (see UnityAssetStore)